ckeditor/ckeditor5/docs/features/index.md

 ### Customizable user experience

-Work as you like it &ndash; choose a user interface approach from {@link getting-started/legacy-getting-started/predefined-builds several predefined builds}, add features to your build or remove them with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), or use the {@link getting-started/advanced/dll-builds DLL builds}.
+Work as you like it &ndash; choose a user interface approach from several predefined layouts, add features to your build or remove them with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), or use the {@link getting-started/advanced/dll-builds DLL builds}.
 Then tailor the user interface to your needs with a customizable {@link getting-started/setup/toolbar editor toolbar}, arranging feature buttons, dropdowns, and other items in whatever way you need.

 {@img assets/img/full-toolbar.png 938 CKEditor&nbsp;5 customizable UI.}